Giacomo Casanova: Youth

 His grandmother, Marzia Baldissera, cared for him while his mother toured about Europe in the theater.
 His father died when he was eight.
 As a child, Casanova suffered nosebleeds, for which his grandmother sought help from a witch: "Leaving the gondola, we enter a hovel, where we find an old woman sitting on a pallet, with a black cat in her arms and five or six others around her."
 Though the unguent applied was ineffective, Casanova was fascinated by the incantation.
-Perhaps to remedy the nosebleeds (a physician blamed the density of Venice's air), Casanova, on his ninth birthday, was sent to a boarding house on the mainland in Padua.
+Perhaps to remedy the nosebleeds (a physician blamed the density of Venice's air), Casanova, on his ninth birthday, was sent to a boarding house in Padua, on the mainland.
 For Casanova, the neglect by his parents was a bitter memory.
 "So they got rid of me," he proclaimed.

 Conditions at the boarding house were appalling, so he appealed to be placed under the care of Abbé Gozzi, his primary instructor, who tutored him in academic subjects, as well as the violin.
 Casanova moved in with the priest and his family and lived there through most of his teenage years.
 In the Gozzi household, Casanova first came into contact with the opposite sex, when Gozzi's younger sister Bettina fondled him at the age of 11.
 Bettina was "pretty, lighthearted, and a great reader of romances. ...
 The girl pleased me at once, though I had no idea why.
 It was she who little by little kindled in my heart the first sparks of a feeling which later became my ruling passion."
 Although she subsequently married, Casanova maintained a lifelong attachment to Bettina and the Gozzi family.

 Casanova boasts of having demonstrated from early on a quick wit, an intense appetite for knowledge, and a perpetually inquisitive mind.
 He entered the University of Padua at 12 and graduated at 17, in 1742, with a laurea in law (a discipline for which he later declared his "unconquerable aversion").
 His guardian's hope was that he would become an ecclesiastical lawyer.
 Casanova had also studied moral philosophy, chemistry, and mathematics, and was keenly interested in medicine. ("I should have been allowed to do as I wished and become a physician, in which profession quackery is even more effective than it is in legal practice.")
 He frequently prescribed his own treatments for himself and friends.
 While attending the university, Casanova began to gamble and quickly got into debt, causing his recall to Venice by his grandmother, but the gambling habit became firmly established.